cscsCSCScscs/pyodbc/Connection.md

 * sqltype: the integer SQL type value to convert, which can be one of the defined standard constants (e.g. pyodbc.SQL_VARCHAR) or a database-specific value (e.g. -151 for the SQL Server 2008 geometry data type).
 * func: the converter function which will be called with a single parameter, the value, and should return the converted value.
 If the value is NULL, the parameter will be None.
 Otherwise it will be a Python string.

+For an example, see [Using an Output Converter function](Using-an-Output-Converter-function).

 #### clear_output_converters()

 Removes all output converter functions.